Technical Theatre for Teachers

 About the Instructor

 Dana W. Taylor spent over twenty-five years teaching technical theatre at the Mt.
 Vernon Senior High School Fine Arts Academy (Mt.
 Vernon, IN).
 He is a writer in the area of technical theatre and served ten years as the technical editor for Dramatics Magazine and Teaching Theatre Journal and was also the technical editor for Basic Drama Projects (9th Edition) as well as Concert Lighting: The Art and Business of Entertainment Lighting (3rd Edition) by James Moody.
-He served as a board member for The Entertainment Services Technology Association (ESTA) from 2013-2019.
+He served as a board member for The Entertainment Services Technology Association (ESTA) from 2013-2019 and currently serves as a Director of The United States Institute for Theatre Technology (USITT).
 In 2011, he received the Founder's Award from the Educational Theatre Association, and in 2014, was the first high school educator to receive the United States Institute for Theatre Technology's Distinguished Achievement Award for Education.